hathibelagal-dev/instantpolyglot/docs/eng/Danish.md

 - **jeg har talt** (I have spoken)
 - **du har spist** (you have eaten)

-Future tense is formed using the modal verb "vil" or the construction "kommer til at":
+Future tense is formed using the modal verb “vil” or the construction “kommer til at”:

 - **jeg vil tale** (I will speak)
 - **du kommer til at spise** (you are going to eat)